MiguelHdezP/launchpad-prototype-testing/README.md

 ### Open Destination Dialog
 This is the folder where the HTML and screenshot of the panel lives PrintersComboBox/dbprintersDialog/outputDestionationDialog

-### How to add more functionality to create scenarios?
+### How to add more functionalities to create scenarios?
 1.- Create the HTML layout in PrintersComboBox/index.html 2.- All the scripts for the config panel and the creation of the scenarios are here PrintersComboBox/scripts.js 3.- Adjust the parsing script of the query string to generate the combo box with the configured functionalities PrintersComboBox/dbprintersDialog/combobox.js